morotsman/morotsman.github.io/_posts/2020-07-28-scalaz-kleisli.markdown

 We have shown that Kleisli can be used to compose functions when the result from the function invokation is Monadic.
 We have also investigated the Scalaz code that makes this work.

-We have concluded that we can get the same effect using `flatMap` but with a more concise syntax:
+We have concluded that we can get the same effect using `flatMap` but with a less concise syntax:

 {% highlight scala %}
 val personValidator = Kleisli(nameValidator) >==> salaryValidator >==> cityValidator